The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 International data transfer and data localisation

 International transfer of personal data is regulated under Article 9 of the DP Law.
-The respective Article 9 of the DP Law provides for a general rule that prohibits the cross-border transfer of personal data without obtaining explicit consent from the data subject.
-The respective article further provides for a derogation from this general rule and allows for the cross-border transfer of personal data without obtaining explicit consent on the following conditions:
+Article 9 of the DP Law provides for a general rule that prohibits the cross-border transfer of personal data without obtaining explicit consent from the data subject.
+The Article further provides for a derogation from this general rule and allows for the cross-border transfer of personal data without obtaining explicit consent on the following conditions:

-- in the event that the conditions specified under Article 5 and Article 6 of the DP Law are deemed applicable, and the recipient country ensures an adequate level of personal data protection, the related transfer operation is permitted to be performed; and
+- in the event that the conditions specified under Articles 5 and 6 of the DP Law are deemed applicable, and the recipient country ensures an adequate level of personal data protection, the related transfer operation is permitted to be performed; and

 - in the absence of an adequate level of personal data protection within the recipient country, the related transfer operation shall be permitted provided that the data controllers in Turkey and in the recipient country undertake to ensure an adequate level of protection in writing, and the approval of the Board is obtained.